yoelcabo/grocery_coupons/README.md

 If you want to share information with your roomate, just interchange the `monopoly.db` file and run `python monopoly --merge-database < db_file >`

 ## Inserting multiple codes at once
 If you want to insert multiple codes at once, you can use the insert_tickets.sh script, which will prompt you for an owner and then as many codes as you want to add.
+Do not forget to `--initialize-db` first.